-There are many formulas for testing customer’s opinions—such as the Customer Satisfaction Score (CSAT) system, but the NPS system is meant to go beyond testing how satisfied a customer is with a company; it’s designed to test if someone likes a brand enough that they would recommend it to others.
-In other words, the person isn’t merely “satisfied” with the company—by telling others about the brand, the person is effectively marketing the company’s services.
+There are many formulae for testing customer’s opinions, such as the Customer Satisfaction Score (CSAT) system, but the NPS system is intended to go beyond testing how satisfied a customer is with a company: it’s designed to test whether someone likes a brand enough to recommend it to others.
+In other words, the person isn’t merely “satisfied” with the company – by telling others about the brand, the person is effectively marketing the company’s services.

 Although there are pros and cons to NPS, numerous research studies have shown that the NPS system also correlates with business growth.
 In fact, studies by the Harvard Business Review and Satmetrix have found that companies ranging from banking to car-rental companies show higher income when they improve their Net Promoter Scores.

 So, if you’re looking for a more scientific way than just relying on online reviews to understand your brand’s strength, the NPS is a straightforward system to use, and one of its big benefits is that it allows you to benchmark your company’s results against others in your industry.
 But more on that later.
 First, let’s tackle the Net Promoter Score formula.